Golan Levin

-Biography
+Career

-Levin received a self-designed Bachelor's degree in Art and Design at the Massachusetts Institute of Technology in 1994, and a Master's degree in Media Arts and Sciences from the MIT Media Lab in 2000, as a student in John Maeda's Aesthetics and Computation Group (ACG).
+Levin received a self-designed bachelor's degree in Art and Design at the Massachusetts Institute of Technology (MIT) in 1994, and a master's degree in Media Arts and Sciences from the MIT Media Lab in 2000, as a student in John Maeda's Aesthetics and Computation Group (ACG).
 Between degrees, Levin worked as an interface designer at Paul Allen's Interval Research Corporation, where he was introduced to the field of interactive new media art by Michael Naimark, Brenda Laurel, and Scott Snibbe, among others.
 Levin was an Eyebeam resident in 2002 and 2003.

 After his graduate work at MIT, Levin taught computational design in various schools in New York City, including Columbia University, Cooper Union, and Parsons School of Design before accepting a position at Carnegie Mellon University (CMU) in 2004.

+From 2009 to 2023, Levin also held the position of Director of the Frank-Ratchye STUDIO for Creative Inquiry at CMU, an interdisciplinary research unit dedicated to supporting projects at the intersection of arts and technology.

-Levin is currently Associate Professor of Electronic Time Based Art in the CMU School of Art, with courtesy appointments in the CMU School of Computer Science, School of Design, School of Architecture, and Entertainment Technology Center.
-There he teaches computation arts and researches new intersections of machine code and visual culture.
-Since 2009, Levin has also held the position of Director of the Frank-Ratchye STUDIO for Creative Inquiry at CMU, an interdisciplinary research unit dedicated to supporting projects at the intersection of arts and technology.
+Now, Levin is a Professor of Electronic Time Based Art in the CMU School of Art, with courtesy appointments in the CMU School of Computer Science, School of Design, School of Architecture, and Entertainment Technology Center.
+There, he teaches computation arts and researches new intersections of machine code and visual culture.